Using the man pages wisely

 This option supports regex matches.
 To list pages which contain wireless or bluetooth keyword

 3. Be aware of conventional section names

-DESCRIPTION, there are other sections that I find useful.
+Not only SYNOPSIS or DESCRIPTION, there are other sections that I find useful.

 SEE ALSO shows pages related to the current one.
 It helps to find useful information or discover new commands.